Praveengovianalytics/SparkGen/README.md

 ### ⚙️ Generating a New Project

-Generate a new project using the GenAI Cookiecutter template:
+Generate a new project using the Multiagentic Cookiecutter template:
 ```bash
 cookiecutter https://github.com/Praveengovianalytics/SparkGen.git
 ```